mishioo/tesliper/README.md

 `fixes` branch for bug fixes or to the `dev` branch for new features.

 If at a loss, do not hesitate to reach to me directly! :)

+## Roadmap
+Ideas for possible future improvements to the software are listed below.
+Based on the feedback from the Community, I will decide, which ones are desired and worth working on.

+### New Functionality:
+- command line interface
+- support for Jaguar & other packages
+- option for using `cclib` for parsing
+- spectra comparison feature
+- velocity and length electronic spectra comparison
+- parsing conformational search files
+- GUI: manually choose spectra colour

+### UX Improvements:
+- supplement logging
+- auto finding optimal spectra range
+- GUI: export spectra as image
+- GUI: spectra colour by population
+- GUI: drag&drop support
+- GUI: display tooltips on hover

 ## Acknowledgements